teambit/docs/docs/guides/authentication.md

 ## Manage authentication Tokens

 To see a list of all logged-in devices, go to [profile settings](https://bit.dev/settings).
-You can remove tokens, forcing Bit clients to re-authenticate themselves with your account.
+You can remove tokens, forcing Bit clients to re-authenticate themselves with the account.

 ## Configure Bit Client User Credentials